 Here are some of the signs and the progression:

-I do have some recession in my gums from brushing too hard when I was younger and used a hard toothbrush.
+I do have some recession in my gums from brushing too hard when I was younger and when I used a hard toothbrush.

 Regular good dental hygiene will help prevent the bacteria that causes gum disease from colonizing in your mouth.
 This includes brushing twice a day and flossing twice a day.